cran-task-views/OfficialStatistics/OfficialStatistics.md

 topic: Official Statistics & Survey Statistics
 maintainer: Matthias Templ
 email: matthias.templ@gmail.com
-version: 2021-12-29
+version: 2022-01-04
 source: https://github.com/cran-task-views/OfficialStatistics/
 ---

-This CRAN task view contains a list of packages that include methods typically used in official statistics and survey methodology.
-Many packages provide functionality for more than one of the topics listed below.
-Therefore this list is not a strict categorization and packages can be listed more than once.
-Certain data import/export facilities regarding to often used statistical software tools like SPSS, SAS or Stata are mentioned in the end of the task view.
+This CRAN Task View contains a list of packages with methods typically used in official statistics and survey methodology.
+Many packages provide functions for more than one of the topics listed below.
+Therefore, this list is not a strict categorization and packages may be listed more than once.
+Certain data import/export functions for commonly used statistical software tools such as SPSS, SAS or Stata are listed at the end of the task view.

 ### Complex Survey Design: Sampling and Sample Size Calculation